 We cover from around 50 to 150 kilometers a day on semi-improvised routes, finding niche spots that even locals sometimes overlook.
 From factory ruins and medieval castles to villages with unique dialects, prehistoric stones, dunes, and forests—it all makes up our journey.

-I tend to collect these interesting spots on a map over time.
+I tend to collect these spots on a map over time.
 When enough of them gather in one area or start to form a natural group, we head out.
 Sometimes it’s just for a day; other times, we settle in for a few nights, either moving from place to place or staying in one B&B and venturing out in a different direction each morning.

-It’s funny that we both studied journalism at university, even though neither of us ended up working in a newsroom.
+We both studied journalism at university, even though neither of us ended up working in a newsroom.
 I still feel those years shaped how we see the world, even if the degree never turned into a career.

 I bought “Shark” to ensure we could travel together without the stress of steering for Oksanka, as she has medical restrictions that prevent her from fully enjoying cycling.
 She often cites Iggy Pop, who sang, “I am the passenger, and I ride, and I ride…”

-New stories in your inbox.
-No fluff.
+New stories in your inbox